Big cats in Ukraine await evacuation

 After his private owner was forced to flee Ukraine, Mir the tiger was handed over to Wild Animal Rescue on 11 April 2023.
 A one-year-old male tiger, Mir once lived in the yard of his owner’s home in the Kyiv region.
 When he arrived at the rescue centre, he was in good health.

 Mir’s name means ‘peace’ in Ukrainian.
 Currently, he lives alone in an indoor enclosure, as there is not enough space for him outside—but he is in good health and remains active and curious.
-Hopefully, he can soon move to a new, safe home where he will have plenty of outdoor space >>
+Wild Animal Rescue hopes to move him as soon as possible to a new, safe home where he will have plenty of outdoor space.

 Alex the tiger